Warfarin (By injection)

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

-- Your doctor may give you a few doses of this medicine and then switch your treatment to an oral medicine that works the same way.
-If you have any concerns about this, talk to your doctor.
+- Your doctor may give you a few doses of this medicine and then switch you to an oral medicine that works the same way.

 Drugs and Foods to Avoid